Anti–Middle Eastern sentiment: Since the 9/11 attacks

 "That includes Chinese, Middle Easterners.
-If you know Middle Easterners, a lot of them, they look Mexican or they look, you know, like a lot of people in South America, dark skin, dark hair, brown eyes.
+If you know Middle Easterners, a lot of them, they look Mexican or they look, you know, like a lot of people in South America; dark skin, dark hair, brown eyes.
 And they mix.
 They mix in.
-And those people, their only goal in life is to, to cause harm to the United States.
+And those people, their only goal in life is to cause harm to the United States.
 So why do we want them here, either legally or illegally?
 When they come across the border, besides the trash that they leave behind, the drug smuggling, the killings, the beheadings.
 I mean, you are seeing stuff.
 It’s a war out there."

-After the Boston Marathon bombing, before the perpetrators Dzhokhar and Tamerlan Tsarnaev were identified, several young men, mostly South Asian or Middle Eastern, were convicted in the court of public opinion.
+After the Boston Marathon bombing, before the perpetrators Dzhokhar Tsarnaev and Tamerlan Tsarnaev—both Chechens—were identified, several young men, mostly of South Asian or Middle Eastern descent, were convicted in the court of public opinion.